azerion/gamedock-sdk/docs/addingTheGamedockSDK.md

 #### ** Unity **

 > The minimum recommended Unity version in order for the SDK to work properly is **2018.3.+ or higher**.
+> Xcode 11 is required in order to build for iOS.

 ### Download and Import the GameDock Unity package into your project